Marmalade: Common ingredients

 Marmalade is made from the juice and peel of citrus fruits boiled with sugar and water.
 It can be made from bitter orange, lemons, limes, grapefruits, mandarins, sweet oranges, bergamots, blood oranges, clementines, kumquats, navel oranges, citrus taiwanica, or a combination.
 Citrus is the most typical choice of fruit for marmalade, though historically the term has often been used for non-citrus preserves.
 Marmalade made from citrus taiwanica has earned international awards and has won, eight bronze, eight silver, and three gold medals at the Dalemain World Marmalade Awards in the United Kingdom.

 In Britain, marmalade is usually made from the bitter or Seville orange.
 It is favoured because of its naturally high pectin content, which gives a thick consistency to the marmalade, in addition to the fruit also having tart flesh and rough skin.
 There is needed a balance between fruit acid and the pectin.
 Fruits with normally low pectin, like strawberries, cherries, and figs, have it added to make the marmalade a jelly.

-Other ingredients

 Marmalade has been made from fruits like mango and pineapple in mixed fruit marmalades.
-Apricots are in addition made into marmalade.
-Mucilage from cocoa beans has also been produced into marmalade.
-Analyses did not show any significant difference in taste, color, or consistency compared to apricot marmalade.